 Creating Private VPS Locations

 If you need a Private VPS location for testing your app with VPS, you can use the Niantic Wayfarer app to upload a Private Scan.
 This scan will be used to create a Private VPS-location that will only be accessible to you and only localizable within apps that use an API key created with your lightship.dev developer account.
 Note that private scans, being private, will not be discoverable through the VPS Coverage API.
-Currently, you also can’t use the Niantic Wayfarer App to test localizing against private scans.

 Before creating a Private Scan, be sure and review “Scanning Best Practices” and “Best Practices for Private Scans” below.